-Compared with lattice QCD, the algebraic model cannot claim first-principles derivations; however, its analytic accessibility makes it an invaluable complement, especially for exploring correlations between different hadronic observables and for providing intuitive guidance in regimes beyond current lattice reach.
+Compared with lattice QCD, the algebraic model cannot claim first-principles derivations; however, its analytic accessibility makes it an invaluable complement, especially for exploring correlations among different hadronic observables and for providing intuitive insight in regimes beyond the reach of current lattice simulations.

-In this review, we present a comprehensive account of the algebraic model for hadron structure.
+In this review, we present a comprehensive account of the algebraic model for meson structure, based on a series of recent works in which this framework has been applied to pseudoscalar mesons~\cite{Albino:2022gzs,Almeida-Zamora:2023bqb,Almeida-Zamora:2024mdc,Albino:2026hhx}, and subsequently extended to light vector mesons~\cite{Almeida-Zamora:2023rwg}.
 We begin by outlining its theoretical foundations and construction, emphasizing its relationship to the DSE–BSE formalism.
-We then survey its main applications to hadronic observables, including PDFs, EFFs, and GPDs.
+We then survey its main applications to meson observables, including PDFs, EFFs, and GPDs.
 Finally, we discuss the strengths and limitations of the approach, and its potential role in the broader landscape of non-perturbative QCD and hadron phenomenology.